-Last Updated: 12.29.2021
+Last Updated: 4.26.2023

-“It’s affected our whole lives,” said Haley Rinehart, whose four-year-old son found an unsecured, loaded gun at a relative’s home and shot and wounded himself in the head in 2002.
+“It has affected our whole lives,” Haley Rinehart, whose 4-year-old son found an unsecured, loaded gun at a relative’s home and shot and wounded himself in the head in 2002.
 “Even almost 20 years later, we’re still dealing with the aftermath of all of this.
 I don’t know if there will ever be any full closure.
-It’s like a wound that never heals.
+It’s like a wound that never heals.”

 —Haley Rinehart in conversation with Everytown for Gun Safety1Haley Rinehart in conversation with Kaelyn Forde, Everytown for Gun Safety, July 19, 2021.

-While unintentional shootings by children are a heartbreaking part of America’s gun violence epidemic, there is no centralized database that tracks how many children gain access to unsecured guns and harm themselves or others.
+While unintentional shootings by children are a heartbreaking part of America’s gun violence epidemic, there is no centralized database that tracks how many children gain access to loaded guns and harm themselves or others.
 Everytown started such a database in 2015 by carefully tracking media reports to explore this crisis in depth.

-- Shootings by children are most often also shootings of children.
-Ninety-one percent of those injured or killed in unintentional shootings by children were also under 18.1Of the 2,131 victims of unintentional child shootings (people shot and wounded or killed) in the six-year period, 1,932 were under age 18.
-Age was unknown for 2 percent of the victims.
-Of the total 2,070 incidents, 49 percent involved the child shooting themself, 48 percent involved the child shooting other people, 1 percent involved the child shooting themself and other people, and in 2 percent of the incidents, it was unknown whether the child shot themself or another child shot them. #NotAnAccidentIndex
+- The victims of shootings by children are most often also children.
+Over nine in 10 of those wounded or killed in unintentional shootings by children were also under 18 years old.1Of the 2,898 victims of unintentional child shootings (people shot and wounded or killed) in the eight-year period, 2,655 were under age 18.
+Age group was unknown for 1 percent of the victims.
+Of the total 2,802 incidents, 49 percent involved the child shooting themself, 47 percent involved the child shooting other people, 2 percent involved the child shooting themself and other people, and in 3 percent of the incidents, it was unknown whether the child shot themself or another child shot them. #NotAnAccident Index.

 It’s not just the child who’s injured or killed who is affected by these incidents.
 It’s their siblings and their cousins and their parents and their entire community.
 Staff at local schools come to us to help work through the trauma in the entire school when one of these incidents occurs.
 And it affects the medical personnel who treat them as well.
 I can’t tell you the number of pediatric residents who have come to me after being in the trauma bay when one of these children rolls in.
-It’s just so tragic for everybody involved.—Dr. Annie Andrews in conversation with Everytown for Gun Safety4 Dr. Andrews, MD, MSCR, associate professor in the Department of Pediatrics at the Medical University of South Carolina in conversation with Kaelyn Forde, Everytown for Gun Safety, July 21, 2021.
+It’s just so tragic for everybody involved.—Dr. Annie Andrews in conversation with Everytown for Gun Safety4Dr.
+Annie Andrews, MD, MSCR, associate professor in the Department of Pediatrics at the Medical University of South Carolina in conversation with Kaelyn Forde, Everytown for Gun Safety, July 21, 2021.